<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Work Colleges Consortium features 8 colleges in the country where a student can save tuition money by working on campus.
 These are more intense programs compared to the federal work-study program on all college campuses.

-Last, but not least, becoming a manager for an NCAA Division I athletic team may be something to aim for if it interests you.
+Last but not least, becoming a manager for an NCAA Division I athletic team may be something to aim for if it interests you.
 I mention this because I had a past student earn a full scholarship as a manager.
-This will be very time consuming, so it should be something that you're very interested in!
+This will be very time-consuming, so it should be something that you're very interested in!

 The best way to prepare for college debt is to choose a college financial aid package where you do not have to take out a private loan or a Parent PLUS loan.
 Attend a college that is in your price range.
-Use the above tips to keep costs as low as possible.

 Learn the next steps in your college journey - Scoir College Planning Guide